 The mezzanine boasts more of those golden velvet sofas, so there’s always a place to sip a cocktail, leaf through a magazine or scan an often-interesting crowd that includes a mix of Europeans and Americans and lots of hip/young (the rooftop bar is a private-party mecca).

-That said, the hotel looked tired on a recent visit, with gently worn carpeting and a broken sofa seat on the mezzanine.
+But the hotel’s last deep-dish renovation was in 2007, and the Empire needs to hit the refresh button.
+The hotel has looked tired and worn for a while with gently worn carpeting and a broken sofa seat on the mezzanine.

 Best detail: The iron-and-brass chandeliers, fabricated in France, that look like Noguchi sculptures — or gigantic earrings.

 Rooms: Romantic and chic (if brown and gold are your colors).
 Queen rooms are extremely small — and can be dark on low floors — but make every inch count.
 A handsome leather headboard backs the Frette-sheeted bed (a soft throw is folded at the foot), the brown leather desk is big enough for work, and an ultra-suede curtain covers the compact closet.
 A flatscreen TV is mounted on the wall and a starburst mirror, the ultimate mid-century-mod detail, winks from a wall.
 Bathrooms, small, cool and outfitted with L’Occitane toiletries, resemble Finnish saunas.
 The tiles look like wood, and showers have rainfall heads and wood-slat floors.

 King-bed rooms can be oddly shaped but are more spacious.
 Crave direct light?
 Most rooms with two full beds overlook the street.
 But rooms large and small are showing signs of wear.